BlendingJake/ExecTiming/README.md

 # PyTimer
-An advanced timer for Python that builds upon timeit and allows code execution times to be determined easily.
-Timer splitting and timer logging can be done easily to allow multiple trials or sections to all be recorded and viewed easily.
+An advanced timer for Python that makes it easy to determine execution times.
+Notable features include: easy splitting, calculation of averages and standard deviation, displaying formatted views of collected data, and evaluation of functions and code in strings.

+Quick Start:

+    from pytimer import PyTimer
+    timer = PyTimer()
+    timer.start()
+    for run in range(100):

+        temp = ""

+        for i in range(1000):

+            temp += str(i)

+        timer.log()

+    timer.print_average(0)